 Chemical-mechanical polishing (CMP) is a key process in integrated circuit (IC) manufacturing, used to ensure surface planarity.
 Successful fabrication and performance of semiconductor devices is highly dependent on the final planarity of the processed layers.
 CMP engineers strive to optimize design planarity, but the variety of available fill options typically requires expensive and time-consuming wafer production to determine the best solution.

-At the latest SPIE Advanced Lithography conference, Mentor and Huali Microelectronics presented the results of a joint project they conducted to determine the effectiveness of using CMP modeling and simulation in conjunction with automated fill placement to analyze designs before manufacturing to predict post-CMP planarity, identify potential hotspots, determine the optimal fill pattern, and remove and replace fill to achieve the most efficient planarity compliance solution.
-Our results demonstrate that using CMP simulation for both post-CMP hotspot detection and dummy fill pattern selection provides a faster and more precise dummy fill optimization, which can improve hotspot correction and increase compliance with surface planarity requirements.
+Siemens EDA and Huali Microelectronics joined together to conduct a joint project to determine how effective it would be to use CMP modeling and simulation in conjunction with automated fill placement to analyze designs before manufacturing to predict post-CMP planarity, identify potential hotspots, determine the optimal fill pattern, and remove and replace fill to achieve the most efficient planarity compliance solution.
+As you might guess from the chart at the top, our results demonstrated that using CMP simulation for both post-CMP hotspot detection and dummy fill pattern selection provides a faster and more precise dummy fill optimization, which improved hotspot fixing and increased compliance with surface planarity requirements.

 The general flow is as follows:

 - For a given layout, insert a dummy pattern using a rule-based dummy fill deck with the Calibre YieldEnhancer SmartFill functionality.